shipshapecode/website-nuxt/content/blog/posts/2022-08-24-whats-platform-developer.md

 # Preface

-Don't rock the boat, a mentor of mine once suggest don't make or suggest any major changes in the first three months.
+Since we are often comming into orgnizations with a long history, Don't rock the boat, a mentor of mine once suggest don't make or suggest any major changes in the first three months.

 This does not mean though that you cant enable small suggestions such as enabling new lint rules, though keep in mind if there are a ton of small changes these MR's should have the rule set to warn and many small merge requests here are better for the sake of the pull/merge request viewer.